 3 – Soil Drainage Issues

-Basically, if moisture is sticking around and not draining properly, then that’s causing similar problems to watering it too much.
+Basically, if moisture is sticking around and not draining properly, that’s causing similar problems to watering it too much.

 To avoid problems, you’re going to want to try to do a few things.
 First, you should get soil that has proper drainage so that your spider plant can thrive.
-Second, you’re going to need to avoid letting your spider plant sit in a saucer full of water.
+Second, you’re going to need to avoid letting your plant sit in a saucer full of water.

 Generally, people have their spider plants draining onto a saucer or plate but some of them might let this saucer stay around for too long.
 Your spider plant doesn’t like this and it can even cause issues that you would be better off avoiding.

-When your spider plant is done draining, you need to be sure to remove the saucer and discard the drainage water.
+When your plant is done draining, you need to be sure to remove the saucer and discard the drainage water.

 4 – Spider Plant Placement/Location